-Many women experience strong urges to smoke after they have quit.
-Smoking becomes part of your everyday routine, and is also an addiction.
-Cravings can be physical as a result of your body getting used to not receiving nicotine anymore.
-You might get a craving like this whenever your brain detects a shortage in nicotine.
-Cravings can also be related to your routines or memories of smoking.
-These kinds of cravings might come from seeing or smelling others smoke, from your daily habits such as your morning coffee or with other cues such as stress.
+Many women want to smoke again after they have quit.
+Smoking is part of your everyday routine, and is also an addiction.
+Cravings happen as your body gets used to not having nicotine anymore.
+You might get a craving whenever your brain notices you are low in nicotine.
+Cravings can also be related to your routines or your memories of smoking.
+These cravings might happen when you see or smell others smoke, from your daily habits such as your morning coffee or with other cues such as stress.

 Physical cravings are also called nicotine withdrawal.
-As your body adjusts to you not smoking, many positive changes happen.
-For example, your senses of smell and taste will improve, you will be able to breathe easier and you will have better circulation.
-But as your body gets rid of the nicotine and begins the recovery process, some of the symptoms can feel unpleasant.
+When you stop smoking, you might feel nicotine withdrawal that makes you feel physical cravings for a cigarette.
+This might feel like anxiety, depression, restlessness, headaches or hunger.
+If you have nicotine withdrawal, smoking can be relaxing because it will help take away these feelings.
+But, as your body gets used to not smoking, many good things happen.
+For example, you will be able to smell and taste better, you will be able to breathe easier and you will have better circulation.
+But as your body gets rid of the nicotine and begins to recover, some of the symptoms can feel unpleasant.

 Symptoms of nicotine withdrawal include:

 - Trouble concentrating